Quinos2003/HerLegalRights/README.md

 Our platform stands out with its comprehensive approach, offering not only informational resources but also personalized support through consultations and interactive features like the Q&A section.
 By combining education, community, and empowerment, HerLegalRights revolutionizes the way women access legal assistance and advocacy.

 ## Technical Aspect
-- **Backend Service**: Python with Flask framework for efficient handling of server-side logic and API endpoints.
+- **Backend Service**: Python with Flask & Django framework for efficient handling of server-side logic and API endpoints.
 - **Frontend Interface**: React.js with HTML, CSS, and JavaScript for creating an intuitive and interactive user experience in the web application.
 - **AI/ML Techniques**: Utilizing Python libraries such as scikit-learn and TensorFlow for data analysis, natural language processing (NLP), and machine learning models to provide personalized legal advice and insights.
 - **Dataset Integration**: Incorporating a comprehensive dataset containing legal information, including the Indian Penal Code (IPC) sections, available in multiple languages such as English, Hindi, Marathi,etc. to empower women with accurate and relevant legal guidance.

-## Team Information
-**Team Name:** Law4Her

-**Team Members:**
-- Samarth Asthana
-- Vaibhav Vilas Pawar
-- Adiba Faiyaz
-- Kartik Agarwal